Liz after 1 year of Zero Carb.

 I eat till I’m full, no limit, though I really can’t eat much at once.

 10. Do you eat liver or other organ meats?
 If so, how often?

-11. Do you consume bone broth?
+11. Do you consume bone or meat broth?
 If so, how often?

 12. How many meals do you eat per day on average?

 I usually eat 3 since I can’t eat much at once.
 Otherwise I wouldn’t get enough food per day.

 12. How much meat do you eat per day on average?

 About pound of beef and about 8 slices of bacon per day.

 13. Do you eat grass-fed/pasture-raised meat, or regular commercially produced meat?

 I really wish I could afford to eat grass-fed/pasture-raised meat but I’m on a really tight budget so its Walmart Ground beef for me.